-- CBF’s board, staff, and supporting constituency are diverse, reflecting the demographic profile of the region, and our programs reflect the interests of a diverse constituency.
+- CBF’s programs, board, staff, and supporting constituency are diverse, reflecting the demographic profile of the region.

 - Educate—CBF will educate strategic and diverse stakeholders, opinion leaders, elected and appointed officials, school administrators, teachers, and students about the imperative of clean water.